•Rev. J. H. Zivley

 The 1880 Federal Census records that the town had five retail merchants, two livery stables, a blacksmith, a lumber yard, two hotels, three physicians, two druggists, two butchers and three saloons.
 Three churches had been organized: Methodists, Lutherans, and Baptists.

 Our Church history goes back to a time when Llano was part of the Texas frontier.
 In 1873, the Packsaddle Indian Battle was fought and was still fresh in residents' memories.
 Lawlessness and shootouts were still common.
-In 1882, the Carter-Coggins family feud erupted with bullets flying in downtown Llano, leaving both dead and wounded.
+James Garfield had just been elected president in March of 1881.
+In 1882, the Carter-Coggins family feud erupted with bullets flying in downtown Llano, leaving both, dead and wounded.
 Then, in 1889, two ex-sheriffs battled each other on Main Street right at the courthouse square.
 Such were the times in Llano when our little church was founded.

 OTHER EARLY MEMBERS